bringauto/io-module/doc/IO_module_doc.md

 #### Command

-Command messages contains:
+Command messages contain:
  - list of outputAction messages, every outputAction message contains:
-   - number of output, which will this action affect
+   - number of output, which this action will affect
    - ActionType enumeration, which could be SET_ON, SET_OFF, TOGGLE

 Command is generated based on Status message and sent from external app to External server.
 The Fleet protocol ensures that the Device will receive the command.
-Device should execute action specified with ActionType on output with given number.
+Device should execute an action specified with ActionType on output with given number.

 ##### Class diagram